-People's perception of their own socioeconomic status may contribute to their own employment status, according to new research.
+People's perceptions of their own socioeconomic status may contribute to their employment status, according to research from a 2012 study.

 People who view themselves as members of a lower social class may have a harder time getting a job.
-The problem is that unemployed people who perceive themselves as being in a low class might picture themselves as having a smaller, less diverse social network than they actually do, hurting their chances of finding employment, new research shows.
+The problem is that unemployed people who perceive themselves as being in a low class might picture themselves as having smaller, less diverse networks than they actually do, hurting their chances of finding employment, research shows.

-The study by University of Michigan professor Ned Smith revealed that when threatened with the loss of a job, people who think of themselves as having a low social status view their social and professional networks as smaller and denser than they actually are.
-The pattern among high-status people was just the opposite, with those facing unemployment imagining their networks as being larger and more diverse than they actually are in reality.
+The study by University of Michigan professor Ned Smith revealed that when threatened with the loss of a job, people who thought of themselves as having a low social status viewed their social and professional networks as small as and denser than they actually are.
+The pattern among high-status people was just the opposite, with high-status business professionals imagining their networks as being larger and more diverse than they actually are in reality.

 Smith said people who perceive themselves to have low status create a frustrating cycle by mentally cutting off the network ties that might be the most valuable to them.